KxSystems/docs/docs/kb/compression/fsicasestudy.md

    * `qipc` has the worst compression ratio among the tested algorithms.

 # Write speed, compression times
+The typical bottleneck of data ingestion is persiting tables to a storage.
+The write time determines the maximal ingestion rate.

 Writing compressed data to storage involves three sequential steps: